-A study of the management of production and operations function of the organization.
-Includes study of quality management, facilities planning and management, forecasting, resource planning, scheduling, and inventory planning and control.
+A study of the process which transforms organizational resources into goods and services.
+Special emphasis placed upon supply chain management, project management and quality control.
 Prerequisites: ACC 2300, BUS 2311, CPS 2304, and ECO 2301, with grades of C or higher.
 Fall